What is Place-Based Advertising?

 This form of advertising takes advantage of a fundamental truth: people are more receptive to messages that are relevant to their immediate surroundings and current activities.
 A fitness ad in a gym, a healthy eating message at a grocery store, or a college recruitment campaign at high schools—each example demonstrates how place-based advertising creates meaningful connections through contextual alignment.

-Benefits of place-based advertising
+Benefits of Place-Based Advertising

 There are several benefits to using place-based advertising in your marketing strategy.
 Firstly, it allows for hyper-targeting, meaning you can reach the right audience at the right time and place.
 This increases the chances of conversion and ensures your advertising budget is spent effectively.